sulu-one/sulu/README.md

 ### Normal usage

-One way is to download and execute precompiled applications for different operating systems from https://github.com/sulu-one/sulu/releases.
-Done.
+**Recommended** way is to download and execute precompiled applications for different operating systems from https://github.com/sulu-one/sulu/releases. **Done**.

 Another way is the console starter command which you can install from [npmjs.org](https://www.npmjs.com/package/sulu)